PrincetonUniversity/install_lammps/01_installing/README.md

 module load intel-mpi/intel/2018.3/64
 ```

 That is, the patched version of the latest release is needed and the Intel 2018 compiler should be used instead of 2019.
+For more see [this post](https://lammps.sandia.gov/threads/msg85269.html) on the LAMMPS mailing list.

 ## Obtaining the code and starting the build